 Are you hearing a loud banging sound and your garage door only opens a few inches?
-The issue here could be a broken spring.
-The springs help to balance the door, and when broken, you, your car and everything else in your garage become trapped as the door is too heavy to lift.
+The issue here could be a broken garage door spring.
+The garage door springs helps to balance your garage door, and when it’s broken, you, your car and everything else in your garage may become trapped since the garage door is too heavy to lift.
 The garage door spring can fail for various reasons:

-- Aging of the Spring – Garage doors are heavy to lift and require an almost daily operation.
-The springs are used to open and close the garage door.
-Over time the wear and tear adds up, causing metal fatigue, weakening, and eventually, the spring may snap.
+- Aging of the Garage Door Spring – Garage doors are heavy to lift and require an almost daily operation.
+The garage door springs are used to open and close the garage door.
+Over time the wear and tear adds up, causing metal fatigue, weakening, and eventually, the garage door spring may snap.

-- Spring Corrosion – Even if the springs are not old, you can experience corrosion from dirt, water, and dust, causing the spring to become weak and brittle.
-It is advised to check your springs regularly for signs of corrosion.
+- Spring Corrosion – Even if the garage door springs are not old, you can experience corrosion from dirt, water, and dust, causing the garage door spring to become weak and brittle.
+It is advised to check your garage door springs regularly for signs of corrosion.

-- Improper Installation – You can experience spring failure because of incorrect installation, which is why you should use a reputable organization with experience in garage door installation.
+- Improper Installation – You can experience garage door spring failure because of incorrect installation, which is why you should work with a professional garage door company with experience in garage door repair and installations.

 - Poor Maintenance – If you are interested in having your garage door working perfectly and expanding its lifespan, maintenance is necessary.
-Regular checks on lubrication and internal mechanisms can reduce the chance of a broken spring experience.
+Regular checks on lubrication and internal mechanisms can reduce the chance of experiencing a broken garage door spring.

-- Manufacturing Mistakes – Though these errors are rare, a spring can break if it is not in good shape due to a mistake during the production phase.
-You may not notice, but a garage door repair service can pick it up immediately.
+- Manufacturing Mistakes – Although these errors are rare, a garage door spring can break if it is not in good shape due to an error during the production phase.
+Get a garage door spring repair or garage door spring replacement ASAP if you notice this issue.

 What Happens When the Springs Break?